ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

    - mortality from causes that are affected by lbwsg but not modelled in the sim (blue)
    - mortality from causes that are unaffected by lbwsg, modelled or not modelled (salmon)

-An example of these causes from the large-scale-food fortification concept model diagram is shown below:
+An example of these causes from the :ref:`large-scale-food fortification concept model <2017_concept_model_vivarium_conic_lsff>` concept model diagram is shown below:

 .. image:: causes_equation.svg